Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

 - Light material is less durable

-The Preself Tipi Tent is a three-person tent with two big air vents, a stovepipe, and a double door.
-This is a nice option for a family or group that is camping at any time of year.
+The Preself Tipi Tent is a three-person tent with two big air vents, a stovepipe, and a double door, an excellent option for family or group camping.

-The tent is made of anti-tear 210T patterned polyester (which is known to perform better than nylon).
+The tent is made of anti-tear 210T patterned polyester (known to perform better than nylon).
 It has a waterproof rating of PU2000mm and can resist strong wind and rain.

-The tent is also ultralight and compact with a weight of 3.4 lbs.
+The tent is also ultralight and compact, with 3.4 lbs.
 The package is small enough to bind to your backpack.
 It also has a quick setup in 10 minutes.
-The tent comes with 15 pegs, 8 ropes, one storage bag, one accessories bag, and one pole.
-There is no stovepipe included.
+The tent comes with 15 pegs, eight ropes, one storage bag, one accessories bag, and one pole.
+Unfortunately, there is no stovepipe included.

 - 4 season tipi tent

 - Can resist strong wind and rain